-documented widespread cases of limited information regarding environmental quality, there has been far less focus placed on the distributional and justice-related implications of this market failure.
+Though the economics literature has documented widespread cases of limited information regarding environmental quality,4 there has been far less focus placed on the distributional and justice-related implications of this market failure.
 We provide exactly that focus: we investigate the relationship between environmental quality and income in a model of residential location choice that nests various forms of limited or missing information.
-Perhaps most closely related is work by Bakkensen and Ma (2019), who models heterogeneity in preferences for flood risk in a setting of limited information and find that improved information provision would be progressive.
+The most closely related research is by Ma (2019), who shows that failing to model limited information biases willingness to pay estimates for pollution clean-up, and that in her application, minority and low-income homeowners place a high value on information about pollution.
+Also related is work by Bakkensen and Ma (2020), who model heterogeneity in preferences for flood risk in a setting of limited information and argue that improved information provision would be progressive.5 In contrast to these studies, we investigate how environmental inequities can arise from uniform limitations to perfect information - that is, when all individuals are equally wrong or uninformed - and focus on the example of air pollution and housing choice.

-We begin by highlighting some of the many potential reasons why information about environmental quality could be limited or missing, as well as reasons to believe that households underestimate, rather than overestimate, air pollution.
-We document a steady tightening in U.S. air pollution guidelines over time as well, motivated by advances in scientific understanding of health impacts.
-The steady expansion of toxic release reporting requirements to cover more chemicals also suggests that households have had limited access to information in recent US history.
-These facts are consistent with the notion that households undervalue the health impacts of air quality when choosing a home because they are not fully informed.
-In addition, we show evidence from the health literature that households are aware of some, but not all, health impacts of pollutants, and that households experience psychological biases when understanding pollution impacts.
+We begin by summarizing some of the many potential reasons why information about environmental quality could be limited or missing, as well as reasons to believe that households underestimate, rather than overestimate, air pollution and its damages.
+For instance, scientists frequently discover new biological pathways for adverse health impacts of pollutants.
+Companies sometimes hide emissions.
+Households are aware of some, but not all, known health impacts of pollutants, and they can experience psychological biases when understanding pollution impacts.